codethesaurus/docs/docs/old/contributing.md

 Please read over the [documentation site](https://docs.codethesaur.us) to learn about how the thesaurus system works.
 Then feel free to work on adding or correcting a data set!

-If you wish to officially claim a new lanuage not listed, please file a [New Issue](https://github.com/codethesaurus/codethesaur.us/issues/new/choose), add in the language and concept you plan to work on, and then I'll assign you to that.
+If you wish to officially claim a new language not listed, please file a [New Issue](https://github.com/codethesaurus/codethesaur.us/issues/new/choose), add in the language and concept you plan to work on, and then I'll assign you to that.

 ## Reporting Bugs or Issues

 Did you find a bug?
 Great!
-Make sure it's not already reported on our [Issues Page](https://github.com/codethesaurus/codethesaur.us/issues) page.
+Make sure it's not already reported on our [Issues](https://github.com/codethesaurus/codethesaur.us/issues) page.
 If it's not, please open up a [New Issue](https://github.com/codethesaurus/codethesaur.us/issues/new/choose) and add it so I can look it over.

 Please make your issue as detailed as possible!
 Add in the page or URL it happened at, what you were doing when the error occurred, or any other details important to the issue.
 I may contact you to try to get more details if I can't replicate it.